Attempted assassination of Mustafa Al-Kadhimi

 On 7 November 2021, the Iraqi Armed Forces reported that Prime Minister of Iraq Mustafa Al-Kadhimi survived an assassination attempt that morning.
 An explosive-laden drone attacked his Baghdad residence while two were shot down.
 Several members of his security personnel were injured.
-No one has claimed responsibility, although the general consensus is that it was perpetrated by pro-Iran militias.
-The assassination attempt was probably connected to the pro-Iran militia supporters who caused the Baghdad clashes 2 days before.
+No one has claimed responsibility, although it was generally believed that it was perpetrated by pro-Iran militias.

 On 8 November, Kadhimi's office released a statement that the perpetrators were the same people who assassinated Nibras Farman, an agent for the Iraqi National Intelligence Service.

 Background

 Since the American invasion of Iraq, Iraq has been embroiled in a sectarian conflict between Sunni militants and Shi'a militias, deepening tensions between the two communities.
 The conflict flared up after IRGC commander Qasem Soleimani was assassinated by the US army, leading to numerous attacks on "US troops, Iraqi armed forces and US-aligned forces", including a missile strike on Erbil International Airport.

-On October 10, 2021, elections were held in Iraq, resulting in the re-election of Mustafa al-Kadhimi, the election of Mohammed al-Halbousi as parliamentary speaker, who received backing from a significant proportion of Iraq's Sunni population.
-In contrast, Shi'ite politicians fared much more poorly, with the amount of seats belonging to Shi'ite Islamist parties dropping by two-thirds.

-Following the elections, the pro-Iran parties claimed electoral fraud, leading to a constitutional crisis.
+On October 10, 2021, parliamentary elections were held which resulted in the Sadrist Movement winning most of the seats and certain pro-Iran parties losing seats.
+The latter parties alleged that there was electoral fraud, leading to a constitutional crisis.
 Just two days before the attack occurred, supporters of pro-Iranian groups tried to storm the Green Zone, throwing stones at the local security forces, who responded by firing tear gas at them and shooting in the air to disperse the crowd (resulting in the death of one to two demonstrators), heating up tensions between Iraq's political movements.

 According to Matthew Zais of the Atlantic Council, Iraqi warlord and the head of Asaib Al-Haq, Qais Khazali, had "described previous attacks against Americans and similarly warned the Iraqi Prime Minister" the day before the drones struck.

+Attack

+On 7 November 2021, according to reports by the Iraqi Armed Forces, an explosive-laden drone attacked the then Iraqi Prime Minister, Mustafa Al-Kadhimi's, Baghdad residence while two were shot down.
+Several members of his security personnel were injured.
+No one has claimed responsibility, although it was generally believed that it was perpetrated by pro-Iran militias.

 On 8 November, a pair of anonymous regional officials and some (also anonymous) militia sources told Reuters that the attack was the fault of Shi'te militias such as Kata'ib Hezbollah or Asaib Ahl al-Haq, also alleging that the weapons used by the perpetrators were made in Iran.

+On 8 November, Kadhimi's office released a statement that the perpetrators were the same people who assassinated Nibras Farman, an agent for the Iraqi National Intelligence Service.